lafleurdeboum/servicewall/README.md

 `braise disallow service ...` when you are connected to this realm only.
 Otherwise you would have to manually edit `/etc/servicewall/realms.json`.

-You might want to modify the default ruleset.
-There's the `--in-default-profile` option just for this.
-It will modify the ruleset named `ServiceWall:default` inside `realms.json`.

 The service will be limited to machines on the same realm as you (connected to the same ESSID).
 If you want to make it available from anywhere, do a